 This technique can help develop your drumming style fast.

 As you can see, the Movement Drums 12-inch double-sided pad is close enough to a perfect practice solution.
 It will suit your drumming needs on any level.

 For back sticking and cross-sticking, this pad is pretty functional.
 You can make it your training pad.

 - It comes with four different 12-inch playing surface

 - Excessive usage causes the polycarbonate insert to dent

 Drumeo is a highly reputable drum and accessories manufacturer.
 They have been making some of the best products for some time now.

 And the Drumeo P4 Practice Pad is a good example of what they can do.
 This is a pretty quality product that lets you get four different sounds altogether.

-What is more, the Drumeo allows the player to practice different stick handling and drumming techniques.
+What is more?
+Drumeo allows the player to practice different stick handling and drumming techniques.

-Of course, such features do not come cheap.
-This is one of the most expensive drum practice pads on the market.
+Of course, such features do not come cheap, making it one of the most expensive practice pads on the market.